 Remember to cut out or reduce the amount of oil drizzled over the dish.
 Use healthier oils such as sesame oil, and you will be tossing your way to better health in the year ahead!
 Members of the public should note that there are always risks involved in consuming raw food as harmful bacteria may be present.
 Those who wish to purchase ready-to-eat (RTE) raw fish dishes are advised to do so from retail food establishments that have separate processes to handle RTE raw fish from other raw food meant for cooking.

-Steamboat is fuss-free and healthy since all ingredients are boiled in the broth.
+Steamboat is fuss-free since all ingredients are boiled in the broth.
 Try boiling your own vegetable stock instead of using a meat stock or ready packed soup stock which contains a high amount of sodium.
 If you like the flavour of ready-packed soup, you can mix it with home-boiled vegetable stock to reduce your salt intake.

 Choose lean slices of meat over fatty cuts and more fish and chicken instead of red meat.
 Go easy on the dipping sauces which are high in fats and salt.
 For greater balance, have more vegetables and a variety of mushrooms and tofu.
 Complete the meal with brown rice or brown rice vermicelli for the added nutrients of wholegrains.